 Green Room is a meticulously focused and provocatively intense thriller that shatters your nerves as it traps you in a very helpless, claustrophobic nightmare.

 The premise to Green Room is largely clean and simple.
-It follows a young punk band who are touring through the Pacific Northwest as they struggle to find work given their unknown underground presence.
-But after attaining what can be described as as close to a proper gig as the band could get, the group discover they are playing to a room of neo-Nazis in an isolated forest outside Portland.
-Once they finish their set, they stubble upon a murder where they quickly find themselves fighting for their lives as a group of neo-Nazis led by Patrick Stewart attempt to cover up the entire catastrophe.
+It follows a young punk band who are touring through the Pacific Northwest as they struggle to find work given their unknown underground status.
+But after attaining what can only be described as “close to a proper gig as the band could get”, the group discover they are playing to a room of neo-Nazis in an isolated forest outside Portland – classy start.
+Once they finish their set, they stubble upon a murder and quickly find themselves fighting for their lives as Patrick Stewart (of all people) and his Nazi posse attempt to cover up the entire catastrophe.

-The muddy green and blue colour aesthetic, the grim weather and the almost unhealthy appearance of it’s characters makes the film feel stark and depressive which sets up a macabre overtone.
-It’s gloomy, sombre mood is maintained throughout to invoke a real sense of hopelessness about the entire ordeal, and when events begin to escalate, that mood quickly turns to dread and pure horror.
+I can best describe Green Room as a ‘raw contemporary’ thriller that feels cold, dirty and overall drenched in a unpleasant bleakness.
+The muddy green/blue colour aesthetic, the grim weather and the almost unhealthy appearance of the characters make the film feel stark and depressive, setting up a macabre overtone.
+Its gloomy, somber mood is maintained throughout to invoke a real sense of hopelessness about the entire ordeal, and when events begin to escalate, that mood quickly turns to dread and pure horror.

-To basically get to the point – this film is violent… I mean really really unapologetically violent.
+To basically get to the point – this film is violent… I mean really unapologetically violent.